naveenkumarkk/leet-code/README.md

 Hi!
-I am planning to stay consitent in solving the atleast 1 leet code challenges daily.
+I plan to stay consistent in solving at least one Leet code challenge daily.